 What Josiah Saw arrives on Shudder on August 4th.

 What secrets lurk behind the doors of each family home?
 And how many lies are buried deep in the home’s soil, contaminating each new generation?
 These questions have long been the foundation of the Southern Gothic drama, as family, history, community and horror dovetailed to create some of the finest movies of the past century.

-Southern gothic was born from the literature of William Faulkner, Tennessee Williams and Carson McCullers.
-Here each author would explore the macabre by wrapping their stories of family, community and religion in poverty, manipulation, secrets and lies.
+Southern Gothic was born from the literature of William Faulkner, Tennessee Williams and Carson McCullers.
+Each author would explore the macabre by wrapping their stories of family, community, and religion in the themes of poverty, manipulation, secrets, and lies.
 From Cape Fear to Deliverance, A Streetcar Named Desire, and The Devil All the Time, the delicate crossover between drama and horror in the Southern Gothic genre has offered us characters that burn with ferocious intensity and stories that explore some of the darkest reaches of humanity, human psychology and behaviour.

 READ MORE: THE DEVIL ALL THE TIME

-However, not all Southern Gothic movies are created equal, and some opt for a far more standard horror fair, forgoing the drama in favour of jump scares.
+However, not all Southern Gothic movies are created equal, and some opt for a far more standard horror fare, forgoing the drama in favour of jump scares.
 These Southern Gothic horrors, for example, Wrong Turn (2021), forget that real terror lies in the drama, the unspoken intolerance, religious fervour and the dark secrets that permeate every interaction.
 In his third feature, What Josiah Saw, director Vincent Grashaw clearly understands the fundamental building blocks of the finest Southern Gothic horrors.

 READ MORE: MOTHERLY

-For some, What Josiah Saw may feel disconnected as it jumps into crime drama following the unnerving tension of the first act.
-However, this jump in narrative direction is essential in building the genuinely terrifying conclusion What Josiah Saw offers.
-Here Grashaw slowly builds tension through sound, cinematography and a series of performances that feel off-kilter from the opening scenes.
+For some, ‘What Josiah Saw’ may feel disconnected as it transitions into a crime drama following the unnerving tension of the first act.
+However, this jump in the narrative direction is essential in building to a genuinely terrifying conclusion.
+Grashaw slowly builds tension through sound, cinematography and a series of performances that feel off-kilter from the opening scenes.
 This creates unsettling yet quiet horror that plays to the strengths of the Southern Gothic genre, twisting and turning as it explores the horror held in the soil of a family home.
-The result is an atmospheric, brutal story of a deep, dark family secret that demands your full attention.
-To say more would ruin the journey, so dim the lights, hide the remote and avoid the pause button as Grashaw’s Southern Gothic horror sweeps you away into a genuinely dark and unsettling place.